krishnakaushik25/Similar-Images-Finder/Readme.md

 2) Indexing using ElasticSeach

-    Using Feature Extraction ,we are extracting feature from MobileNetV2 with the weights of imagenet , and then flatenning that array, and then we make a index named label_id as given and then we index that image vector with the image name so that we can cross reference it later!!
+    Using Feature Extraction ,we are extracting feature from **MobileNetV2** with the weights of imagenet , and then flatenning that array, and then we make a index named label_id as given and then we index that image vector with the image name so that we can cross reference it later!!

 3) Image2Image Query

-    In this,we pull out the feature using Feature Extraction using above mentioned way and then use K nearest neighour in Elastic search to find K nearest vectors which are having maxium similarity for the queried image.
+    In this,we pull out the feature using Feature Extraction using above mentioned way and then use **KNN** - K nearest neighour in **Elastic search** to find K nearest vectors which are having maxium similarity for the queried image.

 ## Project Takeaways
 1. KNN Overview